damian-andrzej/k8s-web-app-load-balancer/README.md

 - **Create a Kubernetes Cluster on DigitalOcean**:
   Go to the [DigitalOcean Kubernetes Setup](https://www.digitalocean.com/docs/kubernetes/quickstart/) page and follow the instructions to create a cluster.

-If GUI installation is not enought for you, here i prepared a script that automates the process
+If GUI installation is not enough for you, here i prepared a script that automates the process

 ```bash
 #!/bin/bash